Preparing the system

 - You should then create a Print Configuration.
 To create a Print Configuration (Figure 7), click on + New in the Print Configuration panel.

-Figure 10: The Add Print Configuration dialog with the Print Mode pre-selected.
+Figure 10: The Add Print Configuration dialog where you can choose a Parameter Set and the Print Mode is pre-selected.

 - Complete the Print Configuration dialog by clicking on Save.